Catherine Jones

 Training, qualifications & experience

-I’ve worked with the LGBTQ+ charity Body Positive, offering support around gender, sexuality, relationships, and sexual health in an open and inclusive space.
-I’ve also been part of the team at Healthbox CIC as an online and telephone counsellor, helping people navigate everything from emotional overwhelm to feeling lost or stuck.
-My training also includes work within the NHS’s IAPT programme, where I developed my skills using a CBT-informed approach.
+I’ve worked with the LGBTQ+ charity Body Positive, offering inclusive support around identity, gender, sexuality, relationships, self-acceptance, and sexual health.
+I’ve also worked as an online and telephone counsellor with Healthbox CIC, supporting people experiencing anxiety, depression, emotional overwhelm, low mood, and feeling stuck or disconnected from themselves.
+In addition, my training includes experience within the NHS IAPT programme, where I developed skills using a CBT-informed approach to support anxiety, depression, and other common mental health difficulties.

-Academically, I hold a Master’s degree (MA) in Clinical Counselling from the University of Chester (with Merit), and a First-Class Honours BSc in Psychology from Manchester Metropolitan University.
+Academically, I hold a Master’s degree (MA) in Clinical Counselling from the University of Chester (Merit), alongside a First-Class Honours degree in Psychology from Manchester Metropolitan University.

-I’m a registered member of both the BACP and NCPS, fully insured, DBS checked, and registered with the ICO, so you can feel safe knowing your privacy and wellbeing are always respected and protected.
+I’m a registered member of both the BACP and NCPS, fully insured, DBS checked, and registered with the ICO, so you can feel confident that your wellbeing, confidentiality, and privacy will always be treated with professionalism, warmth, and respect.

 Member organisations